23 Films That Changed My Life

 The World According to Monsanto

 This is a quote from the film that struck me the most.
-After watching The World According to Monsanto I decided that I would no longer support any company that uses GMO’s in any of their products.
+After watching The World According to Monsanto, I decided that I would no longer purchase GMOs.

 Watch the full film here